georgemarklow/georgemarklow/notes/javascript.md

 There are a couple of ways to get started, using
 1. Node.js from the Terminal
-2. Node.js Repl (a playground for experimenting with and sharing code)
+2. a Node.js Repl (a playground for experimenting with and sharing code)

-For one-liners, such as string and number manipulation, it's fine to use the Terminal.
+For one-liners, such as string and number manipulation, I prefer using the Terminal.
 For longer examples that use multiple lines, I find it more convenient to use a Repl.

 #### Terminal